dazzaji/dazzaji.github.io/Musix/index.md

 # Kolmogorov complexity

 It is quite complicated.
-Very.
+Very much so.